Skip to main content

 • Identities recently unused

-The last widget shows the number of terminated identities with active accounts.
+The last widget on the Identities tab shows the total number of:

 note

-When you click on the first widget, or right-click on any item of the other two widgets, you can jump to the Manager Details dashboard, which displays more information about the managers: for example, the number of identities managed by them.
+When you click the first widget, or right-click any item of the other two widgets, you can jump to the Manager details dashboard, which displays more information about the managers: for example, the number of identities managed by them.

 Resources tab